 Despite the name, the process is quite simple: the hemp is soaked in olive oil, coconut oil, or another type of fat, and heat/pressure is applied.
 That way, the oil is infused with cannabinoids, terpenes, and other compounds.

 This extraction method is the mildest and least intrusive.
-It does a great job of preserving all of the plant’s ingredients, especially terpenes (2).
-If you’re looking for products that are as close to natural as possible, lipid infusion is a good choice.
+It does a great job of preserving all of the plant’s beneficial compounds, especially terpenes (2).
+Lipid infusion is a good choice if you’re looking for products that are as close to natural as possible.

-But the downside is that it’s not very efficient and works best in small batches, which is why few CBD companies use it.
+But the downside is that it’s inefficient and works best in small batches, which is why few CBD companies use it.

 Which CBD Extraction Method is Best?

-There are many ways to extract CBD and other beneficial compounds out of hemp.
-Each has its advantages and disadvantages and there isn’t a single “best” method.
+There are many ways to extract CBD and other beneficial compounds from hemp.
+Each has its advantages and disadvantages, and there isn’t a single “best” method.

 The bottom line is that all three extraction methods we covered can be used to make effective, high-quality, full-spectrum, broad-spectrum, and isolate CBD products.

-That’s why it’s more important to choose brands that tell you which extraction process they use rather than favoring one over the other.
+That’s why choosing brands that tell you which extraction process they use is more important than favoring one over the other.
 If a brand does not disclose such information, then you would be wise to avoid its products because transparency is important for a poorly regulated industry like CBD.

-Still, if you have certain preferences then a specific extraction method might be more suitable.
-For example, if you want a minimally processed product, lipid infusion is arguably the best choice.
+Still, if you have certain preferences, a specific extraction method might be more suitable.
+For example, lipid infusion is arguably the best choice if you want a minimally processed product.

 References